meker12/commerce-channels.en/help/channel-manager/walmart-requirements.md

 >[!IMPORTANT]
 >
->After [!DNL Channel Manager] is installed and configured, all inventory, price, order updates are synchronized automatically.
-Do not connect Channel Manager to a live Walmart Marketplace store until you have disabled any other integrations that update the product and order data, and you are ready for Commerce updates to be synchronized to [!DNL Walmart Marketplace].
+>After [!DNL Channel Manager] is installed and configured, all inventory, price, and order updates are synchronized automatically.
+Do not connect [!DNL Channel Manager] to a live Walmart Marketplace store until you have disabled any other integrations that update the product and order data, and you are ready for [!DNL Commerce] updates to be synchronized to [!DNL Walmart Marketplace].